 It’s no secret that busy and demanding lifestyles can increase stress levels.
 Left unchecked, this can lead to heart disease and high blood pressure.
 Soaking in a hot tub allows you to escape from the day’s stressors for a while and helps you recover emotionally and maintain a positive outlook on life.
 You might even find you’re able to handle the day-to-day tasks even easier than before.

 We are all aware of how relationships can fade over time and we often feel a need to reconnect.
 Taking our phones and other distracting devices out of the equation is the first step.
 Coming together in a hot tub is the next.
 Whether you have a teenager who has grown distant or you simply just yearn for some alone time with a spouse or loved one, a hot tub can be a great answer.

-When you soak in warm water our body temperature increases, causing blood vessels to dilate.
+When you soak in warm water your body temperature increases, causing blood vessels to dilate.
 This allows for improved circulation which brings in nutrients and oxygen while displacing toxins in areas of weaker blood flow.
-As our bodies regulates their internal temperature, our pores release moisture that carries away the internal chemical waste.
+As our bodies regulate their internal temperature, our pores release moisture that carries away the internal chemical waste.

 Thankfully, the benefits of water immersion don’t take long to achieve.
 A 20-minute soak can improve how you think and feel.
 That’s time well spent each and every day.